jrenton/vuex-talk/README.md

 })
 ```

-With this example, we still get the same reactivity and 2-way data binding, thanks to the power of Vue.
+With this example, we still get the same reactivity and 2-way data binding thanks to the power of Vue.
 We can use this same object and can use it across multiple components.
 We now have our own centralized store that automatically reacts to any changes that are made!

 [Demo reactive changes with multiple components]